sagivo/blog/about.markdown

 In my free time, I love taking long walks while listening to audiobooks (follow me on GoodReads).
 I’m also into Jiu-Jitsu and I consider myself lucky if I don’t get hurt once a month.

 Fun fact - I’m a private pilot so if you ever need a ride just let me know!
-You will need to provide the airplane though ;)
+You will need to provide the airplane though ✈️

+GLHF :)